Sameera Moussa: Visits to the United States

+Moussa worked at the Mallinckrodt Institute of Radiology at Washington University in St. Louis, Missouri.
+She had also worked at the National Bureau of Standards.

-Moussa received a scholarship from the Fulbright Atomic in order to be acquainted with the modern research facilities at California University.
+Moussa received a Fulbright scholarship in Atomic Radiation and researched at the University of California, Berkeley.
 In recognition of her pioneering nuclear research, she was given permission to visit the secret US atomic facilities.
-The visit raised vehement debate in United States academic and scientific circles since she was the first non-white person to be granted that privilege.
+The visit raised vehement debate in United States academic and scientific circles since she was the first non-American person to be granted that privilege.

 She turned down several offers that required her to live in the United States and to be granted the American citizenship saying "Egypt, my dear homeland, is waiting for me".